e10-atp/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Take a video of your prototyped interaction.**\*\*

 \*\***Collaborations credits go to Matt Ardizone and Calvin Ying; my roommates, sources of feedback, and star cast for the video.
+Cameraman credits go to Keith.
 Also to primary school gym class, which may or may not have embedded this game into my subconcious.**\*\*
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.